The School of International Business at Omsk State University, Russia (1991-2004)

 I initiated this project in 1991 in response to the new challenges and opportunities resulting from the collapse of the “iron curtain”.
-I worked there as Dean, Department Chair and Director of International Programs since its inception till my departure in 2004.
+I worked there as Founding Dean, Department Chair and Director of International Programs since its inception till my departure in 2004.

-The School of International Business at Omsk State University was founded in 1993 and obtained its current name in 1998.
-The structure and philosophy of the School is very unique in Siberia and probably in Russia.
-The curriculum is designed to combine Russian and western models to develop Bachelors and Masters Degrees in Business Administration that meet international standards.
-Despite high enrollment demand, the School admits only a relatively small number of students per year in an effort to maintain high standards for both students and faculty.
-The School is recognized as a center of excellence for the region and as a gateway to many international opportunities for the students.
-The School of International Business as a part of Omsk State University is fully accredited by the Ministry of Education of the Russian Federation (ME).
-The process of obtaining ME accreditation requires continuous improvement of all programs to ensure they keep pace with the real world and provide students with the necessary knowledge and skills.
-The curriculum of the School reflects its commitment to international understanding, development, and collaboration.
-The programs aim at preparing business specialists for Russian companies entering the global market and foreign corporations in Russia.
+The School of International Business at Omsk State University was founded in 1993 and became an independent school in 1998.
+The structure and philosophy of the School was very unique in Siberia and probably in Russia.
+The curriculum was designed to combine Russian and western models to develop Bachelors and Masters Degrees in Business Administration that meet international standards.
+Despite high enrollment demand, the School used to admit only a relatively small number of students per year in an effort to maintain high standards for both students and faculty.
+The School was recognized as a center of excellence for the region and as a gateway to many international opportunities for the students.
+The School of International Business as a part of Omsk State University was fully accredited by the Ministry of Education of the Russian Federation (ME).
+Under my tenure in 1993-2004 and long after my departure, in 2005-2020, the program was highly successful in preparing business specialists for Russian companies entering the global market and foreign corporations in Russia.
 Regretfully, the project was abruptly discontinued by the university in 2020.

-Read more about this project and how it is related to SUNY ESC (English).
+Read more about this project and how it is related to SUNY ESC.

 Chukhlomin, V., & Chukhlomina, I. (2013).
 Outsourcing global skills development to Australian vocational colleges: A Case study on reverse transnationalization.
 In Innovation in Business Education in Emerging Countries (Ed.
 I. Alon, V. Jones, and J. McIntyre).
-Palgrave Macmillan, London, UK. http://www.palgrave.com/products/title.aspx?pid=648343
+Palgrave Macmillan, London, UK.